dastrukar/hdest-stance_indicator/readme.md

 ---
 Everything in this mod is configured through CVars, because I can't be bothered to make custom menu stuff.
+###
+All of this is generated from
+the readme.md provided with this addon.

+So you can read that instead if you want.

 ## CVars
 ### hdstance_posx, hdstance_posx